Find Affordable College Courses

 $11,972 Average Tuition & Fees

-Full Medical Science at Mayo Clinic School of Medicine Report
+Read full report on Medical Science at Mayo Clinic School of Medicine

 $15,254 Average Tuition & Fees

-A rank of #3 on this year’s list means University of Minnesota - Twin Cities is a great value for medical science students.
-UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.
+The excellent programs at University of Minnesota - Twin Cities helped the school earn the #3 place on this year’s ranking of the best medical science schools in Minnesota.
+UMN Twin Cities is a very large public school located in the city of Minneapolis.

 UMN Twin Cities undergraduate students pay an average of $15,254 in in-state tuition and fees each year.